Go Serverless with Kubeless!

 1. git clone https://github.com/serverless/serverless-kubeless

 2. I am going to use python function from the above examples, so move to kubeless-serverless/examples/get-python/ location.
-I have created a function which displays the list of array values; you can create your function also.
+I have created a function that displays the list of array values; you can create your function, also.

 Open handler.py and add this function